papr8ka/-lwjgl-basics-wiki/Display.md

 This is a short snippet of code demonstrating a typical application life cycle in LWJGL.
 The code is pretty self-explanatory.
 You can find other examples on the [LWJGL wiki](http://www.lwjgl.org/wiki/index.php?title=Main_Page).

+The source code is listed [at the end of the article](Source).

 ### OpenGL Setup

 We need to set up a few things in order for OpenGL to work correctly.
-Note that we are using static imports; when developing we can static import with the wildcard symbol `*` for convenience.
+Note that we are using static imports; this is a Java feature that allows is to omit the class name, and it proves very useful for OpenGL programming.
+In Eclipse you can import with wildcard `*` for convenience, and then click Ctrl + Shift + O to organize and auto-correct any imports.

 Firstly, it's important to set up our OpenGL viewport to match the display size.
 We will also call this whenever the display is resized:
 ```java